mdmahamudmredha/Packaging-Uniqueness-vs-Purchase-A-Data-Science-Based-Decision-Making-Project/README.md

 Purchase Likelihood: Categorical values showing the likelihood of purchasing the product based on packaging(Extremely unique, Very unique, Somewhat unique, Not so unique, Not at all unique).

+### 🧪 Exploratory Data Analysis (EDA)

+Performed several EDA steps including:

+- Checked for missing values and confirmed dataset cleanliness.

+- Value counts for both Uniqueness and Purchase Likelihood variables.

+- Created a contingency table (cross-tabulation) to explore the distribution.

+- Visualized relationships using heatmaps (annotated) for better understanding.

+- Bar plots to show the frequency of each category in both variables.

+- Clustered bar chart to compare Uniqueness with Purchase Likelihood directly.

+- Countplots to observe how each uniqueness level affects purchase intent.

+- Analyzed dominant combinations of values in the crosstab.

+- Observed trends/patterns in customer preferences visually.

+- Prepared the data for statistical testing (Chi-square assumptions checked).